 Admission to Ph.D. candidacy has four requirements:

-- Complete the 4 core courses with a grade of B or above. - A cumulative grade point average of at least 3.0 - Successful completion of the Qualifying Exam - Submission and final approval of an online Candidacy Application
+- Completion of all core courses with a grade of B or above - A cumulative grade point average of at least 3.0 - Successful completion of the Qualifying Exam - Submission and final approval of a Candidacy Application.

 Dissertation Committee